CoryMcCartan/website/content/projects/unions-2019.md

 AFL-CIO,</span> the umbrella organization for the labor movement.
-Unions in green are <span class="dark highlight" style="background: #73bc5e">affiliated with the Change to Win Federation</span> (CTW), which broke away from the AFL-CIO in 2005.
-Unions in yellow are <span class="highlight" style="background: #eebc3b">independent.</span> You can hover over each union to learn more, and click to highlight one.
+Unions in green are <span class="dark highlight" style="background: #73bc5e">affiliated with the Change to Win Federation</span> (CTW), which broke away from the AFL-CIO in 2005 (some of the unions which broke away have since reaffiliated).
+Unions in yellow are <span class="highlight" style="background:
+#eebc3b">independent.</span> You can hover over each union to learn more, and
+click to highlight one.

 <div class="chart" id="intl-chart-a1"></div>